14islands/js-breakpoints/readme.md

 ### Why not use matchMedia?

 An other way to accomplish breakpoints in Javascript is to use the [**window.matchMedia** method](https://developer.mozilla.org/en-US/docs/DOM/window.matchMedia).
-The problem is that it requires us to keep track of the breakpoints in two places,  both in the CSS and Javascript,  than can be hard to manage on bigger projects.
+The problem is that it requires us to keep track of the breakpoints in two places,  both in the CSS and Javascript,  that can be hard to manage on bigger projects.

 ## Recommendations